shirazlinux/free-software-philosophy/content/learn/four-freedoms.md

 ## 3: Collaborate on the software

-The fourth freedom guarantees one additional right: the right to **collaborate** with others on improving the software.
+The third freedom guarantees one additional right: the right to **collaborate** with others on improving the software.
 You can study, improve, and share the source code, and the people you share it with can study, improve, and share it right back with you.
 This is the foundation of the **Free Software Movement**: a